An administrator may give you a link to join a session or to sign into the Collaborate Scheduler. This link gives you moderator privileges.

 If you’re not using Collaborate integrated with a Learning Management System (LMS), send personal invitations.

-You can't send invitations to sessions in a course.
+This feature is only available from the Scheduler web page.
+You can't send invitations from inside LMS courses.
 Send them a guest link instead.

 If you invite someone as a moderator, they have complete control over the session.
 They also get the recording link emailed to them.

 - From Invitations select the Invitation Options menu.

 - Type the name and email of the attendee.

 - Select the role you want to give them.

 You can create a comma-separated(CSV) file and invite up to 500 attendees all at once.

 Collaborate sessions support 250 attendees at a time.
 Administrators can turn on webinar mode to support large scale sessions of up to 500 attendees.
 If you invite more attendees than the session supports, not everybody invited will be able to join.